 All these are to be credited to the man of the century, McLean.
 He has enabled an average of 20 million shipping containers to make over 300 million trips in a year.
 If that isn't a revolution, what is then?

 Intermodal containers have changed the transport industry in a huge way.
-With ports filling day in day out, and level of industrialization improving every day, it has grown to be very helpful in improving the profitability of the transportation industry.
+With ports filling day in day out, and level of industrialization improving every day, they hae grown to be very helpful in improving the profitability of the transportation industry.

 © 2019 Alexander Okelo